CosmWasm/docs-deprecated/docs/05-actor-model/01-idea.md

 is optional.
 When scheduling sub-actions on another contract we may choose when `Reply` how the result should be handled:

-1. Never call `Reply`, action succeeds regardless of the result
+1. Never call `Reply`, action fails if sub-message fails
 2. Call `Reply` on success
 3. Call `Reply` on failure
 4. Always call `Reply`

 So if we do not request `Reply` to be called by subsequent contract, it will not happen.
+In such case if sub-call fails, the whole transaction is rolled back - sub-message failure transitively causes the original message failure.
-It is possible to just schedule some additional "optional" actions, which result doesn't matter so much.
-Obviously in case such sub call fails, only changes done by the original action would be stored on a blockchain, and all changes created by the sub-call would be rolled back (so the sub-contract never ends up in an improper state).
-It is probably a bit complicated for now, but I promise it would be simple when you would do some practice with that.
+It is probably a bit complicated for now, but I promise it would be simplewhen when you would do some practice with that.

+When handling the reply, it is important to remember, that althrough changes are not yet applied to the blokchcain (transaction still can be faild), the reply handler is already working on the copy of state with all changes made by submessage so far applied.
+In most cases it would be a good thing, but it has tricky consequence - if the contract is calling itself recursively, it is possible that subsequent call overwritten things set up in original message.
+It almost never happens, but may need special treatement in some cases - for now I don't want to go deeply into details, but I want you to remember about what to expect after state in the actors flow.

 Now let's take a look at handling results with `2`-`4` options.
 It is actually interesting, that using `2`, even if the transaction is performed by sub-call